Enigma-52/Vizmo-Backend-Assignment/README.md

 #### Get Details of a Single Blog Post

 - **GET** `/api/blogs/:id`
-  - Retrieves details of a specific blog post by `postId`.
+  - Retrieves details of a specific blog post by `id`.
   - **Response**: Returns the details of the blog post.

 #### Create a New Blog Post